John C. Lilly sound recordings digitized for use by the BBC

 The researcher found many sound recordings in the Lilly papers documenting two notorious experiments; one was an attempt to teach dolphins to communicate using English and the other was administering LSD to dolphins.
 The English language experiment spanned 10 weeks during the summer of 1965 and attempted to replicate a human parent/child model of language development through cohabitation.
 The LSD experiments invloved administering LSD to the dolphin Peter.
 On the LSD tapes Peter is quite silent.

 This is just one example of the historic audiovisual content the Stanford Media Preservation Lab helps ensure access to for both Stanford and the broader world stage.

-For more information on John C. Lilly keep an eye out for the BBC documentary, view Mr. Lilly's legacy web page and explore the John C. Lilly papers held by Special Collections at the Stanford University Library.
+For more information on John C. Lilly and his collaborators keep an eye out for the BBC4 documentary and explore the John C. Lilly papers held by Special Collections at the Stanford University Library.